 This is a small family driven hotel.
 The owner and his family are very friendly and made us feel right at home.
 The traditional Sri Lankan breakfast was excellent.
 The rooms vary in standard and our room was fairly basic.
 Wi-fi is available in public areas, but not in the rooms.
 Since we were there they have built a large pool that looks excellent.

-- Adress: 34,samagi place, bendiwewa, polonnaruwa, Bendiwewa, Polonnaruwa
+- Address: 34,samagi place, bendiwewa, polonnaruwa, Bendiwewa, Polonnaruwa

 - Price range: from 18USD